mtintes/mtintes.github.io/resume.md

 #### Innersourcing Committee

 I work along with 20 other people in order to come up with processes and common solutions for the enterprise to streamline our pull requests and innersourcing process.
+We work with teams all around the building to implement solutions that work for everyone.
+We also  help teams to work more cohesively by helping moderate between cross-team disputes.